Search

 Why attend?

-The 16th Annual Freshwater Conference to be held March 2025, will focus on ‘future-proofing New Zealand’s freshwater’ by exploring innovation, governance, and sustainability in water management.
+The 16th Annual Freshwater Conference held March 2025, will focus on ‘future-proofing New Zealand’s freshwater’ by exploring innovation, governance, and sustainability in water management.
 Key sessions will cover topics including policy updates on the Resource Management Act (RMA) reforms, Local Water Done Well (LWDW) initiatives, and integrating indigenous knowledge in water governance.
 Attendees will gain insights into digital transformation, innovative infra funding models, and climate change adaptation in the water sector.

 The conference agenda includes keynote addresses, legal analysis, expert panels, and case studies that highlight the evolving challenges and opportunities in water infrastructure and management.
 It provides a platform for stakeholders to exchange best practices, collaborate on innovative solutions, and build partnerships to safeguard New Zealand’s freshwater resources.